jlawrence/coverlet-missing-line-example/README.md

+# Setup

+1. Install Git Bash or an equivalent Bash shell
+2. Install report generator globally by running this command `dotnet tool install -g dotnet-reportgenerator-globaltool`

 # Steps to Reproduce

-1. Run the following command: `dotnet test --collect:"XPlat Code Coverage;Format=opencover" --settings coverlet.runsettings`
+1. Run the following command: `./run-tests.sh`
-2. Open `ExampleProject.Tests/TestResults/[GUID]/coverage.opencover.xml`
+2. Open `ExampleProject.Tests/TestResults/CoverageReport`
-3. On Line 14, you can see `sequenceCoverage="0"`, but it should be `sequenceCoverage="100"`
+3. You can see that `MyAsyncClass` does not appear on the test results
-4. Edit coverlet.runsettings and update change `SkipAutoProps` to `false`
+4. Edit coverlet.runsettings and remove `CompilerGeneratedAttribute`
 5. Run the command again and open the new results file
-6. You can now see that `sequenceCoverage="100"`
+6. You can now see that `MyAsyncClass` is correctly covered, but `MyRecord` incorrectly shows missing coverage.